MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 2. Select **Environments**.

-3. In the Environments panel, select the ellipsis next to the environment you want to edit and select **Delete**.
+3. In the Environments panel, select the ellipsis next to the target environment and select **Delete**.

 4. To confirm the deletion, enter the environment name and select **Delete**.